Golf Tutorials

 The Finger Test Method

 • Look at your ring and middle fingers.
-Do their tips gently graze the base of your palm/thumb pad? if so, that's a sign your grip fits pretty well.
+Do their tips gently graze the base of your palm/thumb pad?
+If so, that's a sign your grip fits pretty well.

-• If there's a noticeable gap between your fingertips and your palm, your grip is likely too big.
-A oversized grip will a bigger impact than you might realize, impacting how you a deliver the club to the ball at impact.
+• If there's a noticeable gap between your fingertips and your palm, your oversized grip can have a significant impact, affecting how you deliver the club to the ball at impact.

 Here’s what happens when the flex is mismatched to your swing speed:

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like